South Portland Progress

 Support efforts to “Make Transit Easier,” “Expand Local Connections,” and “Introduce Rapid Transit” in alignment with the Transit Tomorrow vision for the PACTS region.

-Update: South Portland Bus Service is working on coordinated transit measures through GPCOG/PACTS “Transit Together” plan (updated December 2021)
+Update: South Portland Bus Service is working on coordinated transit measures through GPCOG/PACTS “Transit Together” plan; annually advocating for funding for service improvements (updated March 2023)

 Transformative potential: Equitable, regenerative, resilient